 5. Incentivize for sales, not leads

 In order for your referral campaign to be considered successful, customers can’t just give their friends a tour, they need to close the sale.
 New leads must actually sign up for your services or products in order for you to earn.
-Therefore, referrals should be awarded when business is closed.
+Therefore, referrals should be awarded when the deal is closed.

 Most referral programs include this condition in order for the referring customer to earn their reward.
 Ensure your customers close the sale by showing them clear benefits provided by your brand.
 A double-sided reward can also become helpful here, offering a perk to both the existing customer and the new lead when the new lead makes their first purchase.